Skip to main content

 • “The visuals are stunning, and I loved the magical setting!”

 • “While polished and nice looking without obvious flaws and bugs, this game is pretty poor even for the genre.
-The decent graphics quality at least means there are no issues with the hidden object scenes being hard to make out, but a lot of these scenes are the anti-genre style common to Artifex Mundi and the developers they publish.
-For example, scenes in which you have to find tiles but none are visible, each is hidden behind an item, so you just click every item in the entire scene until you get all the tiles, and there is no way of knowing beforehand which items have tiles behind them.”
+The decent graphics quality at least means there are no issues with the hidden object scenes being hard to make out, but many scenes follow the anti-genre style common to Artifex Mundi and similar developers — for example, scenes in which you have to find tiles but none are visible, each hidden behind an item, so you just click every item in the scene until you get all the tiles, with no way of knowing beforehand which items have tiles behind them.”

 • music